Skip To Content

 • Bank of America Loan Management Account

-Also, remember the value of having a sufficient emergency fund so that you can avoid borrowing money for short-term needs altogether.
-Set aside these funds in a separate account so you have the money available — if and when you need it.
+Also, consider building a sufficient emergency fund so that you can avoid the need to borrow money for short-term needs.
+Set aside these funds in a separate account so that the money’s available if and when you need it.
 (For more on protecting your finances from unexpected events, see “Preparing for the big ‘what-ifs’ in your financial life.”)

 Depending on the basis of company matching contributions (traditional or Roth, if offered), taxes on these contributions and any earnings on them may be due upon withdrawal.
 You may also be subject to a 10% additional tax if you take a withdrawal prior to age 59½, unless an exception applies.